Ron Martin (businessman): Business career

-Southend United
+Southend United (1998–2024)

-Martin Dawn PLC and Delancey Estates, together forming South Eastern Leisure (SEL), took control of Southend United in November 1998, buying the club and its centrally located Roots Hall ground for £4m from then chairman Vic Jobson, who at the time owned 55% of the issued share capital of the club.
+Martin Dawn PLC and Delancey Estates, together forming South Eastern Leisure (SEL), took control of Southend United in November 1998, buying the club and its centrally located Roots Hall ground for £4m from then chairman Vic Jobson who, at the time, owned 55% of the issued share capital of the club.
 Jobson had previously sold part of the ground's South Bank for housing, and SEL's plan was to continue the redevelopment and move the club to a proposed 16,000-seat stadium in a leisure redevelopment in the northern part of Southend.

 John Main replaced Jobson as Southend United chairman, but was uneasy about the club having to pay £400,000 annual rent to its new owners, and about Ron Martin's motives ("How can he argue for the club, particularly against SEL, if he jointly owns SEL and his main interest is in making money from the property deal?").
 Two years later, in September 2000, Main was ousted as a condition of a £1.5m investment by Delancy Estates, and replaced by Martin.

-In September 2001 it was claimed that Southend United could remain at Roots Hall after a deal was proposed between property developers Lansbury and Delancey.
+In September 2001, it was claimed that Southend United could remain at Roots Hall after a deal was proposed between property developers Lansbury and Delancey.
 Negotiations continued into 2002, with a deal announced in December 2002, allowing the club to remain at Roots Hall for three years while plans for Fossetts Farm were developed.

 In March 2006, Martin bought out Delancy's shareholding in Southend United, and planned a new Council submission about a combined 17,000-seat stadium, retail and leisure development at Fossett's Farm.
-On 3 August 2006 local media reported that work was to start in 2007 on a £25 million 22,000 super-stadium.
-Martin stated that "plans are at an advanced stage now" and added that they would be submitted in late September 2006 after which there will be a 16-week public consultation.
+On 3 August 2006, local media reported that work was to start in 2007 on a £25 million 22,000 super-stadium.
+Martin stated that "plans are at an advanced stage now" and added that they would be submitted in late September 2006, after which there will be a 16-week public consultation.
 The new ground has been designed by Populous, formerly known as HOK Sport.

 In January 2007, Southend Borough Council gave planning permission for a new 22,000-seater stadium at the proposed Fossetts Farm site, with Rochford District Council following suit 24 hours later.
 On 6 March 2008, permission to develop Fossetts Farm was given by the government.
-However, it took a further 12 years before firm plans emerged for the development; in April 2020, a deal was agreed between Southend United, the borough council and social housing provider Citizen Housing.
-Established in 2018, Citizen is a joint venture between Lenrose Housing and Allied Commercial Exporters, the UK investment vehicle of property tycoons, the Dellal family; it is fronted by Ron Martin's son, Jack Martin.
+However, it took a further 12 years before firm plans emerged for the development.
+In April 2020, a deal was agreed between Southend United, the borough council and social housing provider Citizen Housing.
+Established in 2018, Citizen was a joint venture between Lenrose Housing and Allied Commercial Exporters, the UK investment vehicle of property tycoons the Dellal family, and was fronted by Ron Martin's son, Jack Martin.
 Plans approved in October 2021 included a 22,000-capacity stadium with a 107-bed hotel and high-rise residential blocks of 182 homes on two corners, but the hotel plan was later dropped and the proposed stadium capacity was reduced to 16,226 seats.